rg779/CornellCarpools-Frontend-/README.md

-# CornellCarpools-Frontend-
+# CornellCarpools<Frontend>
-Cornell Carpools app created using SwiftUI (frontend only)
+Cornell Carpools app created using SwiftUI (frontend only).
+Cornell Carpool provides a place for students to find others in their area to carpool to various destinations, whether it be a routine weekly trip to Target or going home to Boston over break.
+Users are welcome to either volunteer themselves as drivers, or to suggest destinations as a rider.
+Implemented ViewModel delegation, SF Symbols, dynamic lists, and navigation links.